cff008/Don8Web/ReadMe.txt

 3) install ionic similiarly same as linux above C/: npm install -g ionic
 4) navigate into mobile-app folder once you clone the repo and input command into command prompt: ionic serve -l
 5) go to view readme

+To run :
+you need to npm install the following if you don't have them: jasmine-core karma karma-jasmine karma-coverage karma-phantomjs-launcher angularmocks

+Then run bower install
+Tests are run by karma start karma.conf.js
+Add test in Spec folder under Test